firdaus-edymainoe/volte-oneplus-enabler/README.md

 ## Follow the sequential steps below on your computer

+1. Connect your phone with a USB cable

-1. Open the `Mi11-UltraMBN\configs\mcfg_sw\generic` folder
+2. Open the `Mi11-UltraMBN\configs\mcfg_sw\generic` folder

-2. Select the desired network provider (SEA for South East Asia)
+3. Select the desired network provider (SEA for South East Asia)

-3. Open Terminal/PowerShell/CMD from the `EfsTools-0.10-modded-1.2-win32` folder
+4. Open Terminal/PowerShell/CMD from the `EfsTools-0.10-modded-1.2-win32` folder

     - Make sure the terminal indicates that you're in the EfsTools folder